farhanfath/Alfagift-Technical-Test/README.md

 This project highlights my ability to:
 - Structure code using **MVVM** and **Clean Architecture** for better maintainability and scalability.
 - Implement **dependency injection** using **Koin** for efficient dependency management.
-- Utilize **RecyclerView** for building dynamic and efficient UI components.
 - Write and execute unit tests using **JUnit 5** to ensure code quality and reliability.
 - Ensure robust input validation and smooth user experience.